Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 The manual does not tell you how to program your model correctly; presumably Horizon Hobby view this as potentially just too big an area to cover given the number and variety of models that the DX6i will be used on.
 For specific programming info, it's either a case of trial and error, getting the info online or phoning the HH support number and crying for help!

 While its quality may not be top-of-the-tree, it is perfectly acceptable and good for the money.
-And coming from the JR factory, so to speak, it's an rc system with a proven pedigree behind it.
+The sheer number of DX6i's out there now is testament to its popularity and success.

 Spektrum radios are very popular now, and do represent some of the best value units available.

 As a result they are easy to find, and any Horizon Hobby dealer should have them.
 If you don't have a local model shop you can support, or if you just prefer buying online, Amazon is a good a place as any these days - all the big (and small) sellers can be found there, including Horizon themselves.